Lights! Camera! Tragedy! Famous 'cursed' movies

 The actual filming of "Rosemary’s Baby," however, was rather uneventful unless you count the various indignities suffered at the hands of Mia Farrow, including getting served divorce papers by husband Frank Sinatra or being forced to eat raw liver on camera by director Roman Polanski (she was an avid vegetarian).
 Things didn't start to get weird until after the film's release when Castle became afflicted with gallstones and composer Kryzystof Komeda died from a brain clot, just like the character of Hutch in the film.

 Of course, the real tragedy came a year and a half after the film's release on Aug.
-9, 1969, when Polanski's pregnant wife, actress Sharon Tate, and four others were savagely murdered by members of the Manson Family at a Hollywood Hills home once occupied by pop music producer, Terry Melcher, and his girlfriend, Candice Bergen.
+9, 1969, when Polanski's pregnant wife, actress Sharon Tate, and four others were murdered by members of the Manson Family at a Hollywood Hills home once occupied by pop music producer, Terry Melcher, and his girlfriend, Candice Bergen.
 Not long before Melcher and Bergen had moved out and Polanski and Tate moved into the home at 10050 Cielo Drive, Melcher had experienced a falling out with Charles Manson, who, in addition to being a certified lunatic, was also an aspiring musician.
 Manson wanted Melcher, famed for his work with the Beach Boys and the Byrds, to work with him on a record but Melcher declined, infuriating Manson.
 To this day, there's some debate about if Manson was aware that Melcher had moved out of the home.
-Polanski, whose ill-fortune continued several years later when he was charged with statutory rape of a minor, was in London at the time of the murders.
+Polanski was in London at the time of the murders.